The Vagenda: Background

 A vagenda is a woman with an agenda, or specifically a vagina with an agenda.
 Today’s media is full of them.
 Unfortunately, more often than not, these vagendas are not your friend - particularly in the context of women’s fashion and lifestyle magazines, which, quite frankly, have come to constitute one of the most underhanded instances of woman-on-woman crime.
 Fact is: Vogue has a vagenda, Cosmo has a vagenda, and even American teen mag Seventeen has a vagenda - and the vibe in there is not friendly...
-The fact is that women’s magazines nowadays constitute a minefield of body fascism.
-When you flick through one ("read" is probably too strong a word for the image-and-Tweetspeak-heavy content on offer), you’re always dodging another insecurity explosion.
-Whether it’s Rihanna’s 25-minute underwear workout (yes, it’s a real thing) or snake venom infused lip-gloss, the underlying message throughout is that you are your body, and your body isn’t good enough.
+The fact is that women's magazines nowadays constitute a minefield of body fascism.
+When you flick through one ("read" is probably too strong a word for the image-and-Tweetspeak-heavy content on offer), you're always dodging another insecurity explosion.
+Whether it's Rihanna's 25-minute underwear workout (yes, it’s a real thing) or snake venom infused lip-gloss, the underlying message throughout is that you are your body, and your body isn't good enough.

 Book

 In September 2012, the publisher Square Peg, owned by the Random House group (Vintage Press), outbid 12 competitors to win rights to a book by the two editors of The Vagenda.
 A six-figure deal was agreed, with a view to a book release in 2013, in the UK.
-It has been described as a "(wo)manifesto, exploring some of the most popular themes and topics in greater depth but with their customary humour, insight and irreverence, not to mention wonderful writing".
+It was pitched in The Bookseller as a "(wo)manifesto, exploring some of the most popular themes and topics in greater depth but with their customary humour, insight and irreverence, not to mention wonderful writing".

+The book was released in the spring of 2014 and was widely reviewed, often in tandem with the first book by another young British blogger, Everyday Sexism by Laura Bates.